Published on: March 18, 2020 | Updated on: November 3, 2024

 Potential Risks and Complications

-Every surgical procedure comes with a set of risks or complications that may occur during surgery.
+Every surgical procedure has risks or complications that may occur during surgery.
 These include infection, stroke, pneumonia, and a reaction to anesthesia.

-Knee replacement is generally considered safe and rarely do the operations fail.
+Knee replacement is generally considered safe, and operations rarely fail.

 What if Pain Persists After Surgery?